IEEE-AlAzhar/Official-Website/README.md

 1. [Bootstrap](https://getbootstrap.com/) - to add visual designs to the app and helps making css better and easier.

 1. [css modules](https://github.com/css-modules/css-modules) - to scope the css and reduce unexpected visual results.
 See [this](https://create-react-app.dev/docs/adding-a-css-modules-stylesheet) for simplified explanation and how we use it in our app.

+1. [react-helmet](https://github.com/nfl/react-helmet) - to add titles and meta tags to the pages and improve seo of the page.

 ## Structure